xholmes/darknet/README.md

 * `OPENMP=1` to build with OpenMP support to accelerate Yolo by using multi-core CPU
 * `LIBSO=1` to build a library `darknet.so` and binary runable file `uselib` that uses this library.
 Or you can try to run so `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib test.mp4` How to use this SO-library from your own code - you can look at C++ example: https://github.com/AlexeyAB/darknet/blob/master/src/yolo_console_dll.cpp or use in such a way: `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov3.cfg yolov3.weights test.mp4`

+    Note: Docker container for running ZED with Yolo is available by StereoLab at https://github.com/stereolabs/zed-yolo
 * `ZED_CAMERA=1` to build a library with ZED-3D-camera support (should be ZED SDK installed), then run `LD_LIBRARY_PATH=./:$LD_LIBRARY_PATH ./uselib data/coco.names cfg/yolov3.cfg yolov3.weights zed_camera`